Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 1. **Object Types**: Traditional classes, as seen in Object-Oriented Programming (OOP), form the foundation of Jac's object types.
 They are responsible for encapsulating data and the operations that can be performed on that data.

 1. **Node Types**: Node types define the structure of individual nodes in the data space.
 They detail the properties and data that a node can hold.
+Node types, along with edge adn walker types can seen as variations of object types that have different semantics.

 1. **Edge Types**: Edge types establish the semantics of the connections between nodes.
 They specify the nature of the relationship, including any constraints or properties associated with the edge.